Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Introduction

 \section{Introduction}

-Rice is a staple food for half of the world's population, but traditional paddy cultivation requires enormous quantities of water—2,000–5,000 liters per kilogram of rice produced~\cite{bouman2007water}.
-As climate change intensifies water scarcity in many regions, sustainable water management in rice cultivation becomes essential for ensuring long-term food security, critical to addressing the U.N.
-Zero Hunger Sustainable Development Goal (SDG).
+Rice is a staple food for half of the world's population, but traditional paddy cultivation requires enormous quantities of water—2,000–5,000 liters per kilogram of rice produced~\cite{bouman2007water}, consuming 24-30\% of world's freshwater~\cite{surendran2021use}.
+As climate change intensifies water scarcity in many regions, sustainable water management in rice cultivation becomes essential for ensuring long-term food security, critical to addressing the United Nations Zero Hunger Sustainable Development Goal (SDG).
+Furthermore, rice cultivation accounts for $\sim$48\% of greenhouse gas (GHG) emissions from croplands as a direct consequence of water-intensive paddy cultivation~\cite{qian2023greenhouse}.
 Two water-saving practices have emerged as particularly promising: Direct Seeded Rice (DSR) and Alternate Wetting and Drying (AWD).
 DSR eliminates the need to raise and transplant seedlings by directly sowing seeds into the field, reducing water consumption by 20-40\%~\cite{bhushan2007saving,bouman2007water}, relative to traditionally practiced puddled transplanted rice (PTR).
 AWD involves periodically allowing fields to dry before re-flooding, reducing water use by up to 30\% compared to traditional continuous flooding (CF)~\cite{richards2014alternate}.
 When properly managed, these techniques maintain or even enhance yields, presenting a balanced approach for sustainable rice production~\cite{lansing2023adaptive}.

 Despite the promise of these practices, their scale of adoption remains poorly understood.
 This knowledge gap severely hampers evidence-based policymaking, resource allocation, and intervention planning for several reasons: